 - 3.1.1.
 DFAT takes all possible steps to ensure that Australian Government funds are used appropriately to deliver effective aid and development and treats all attempted, alleged, detected and suspected fraud seriously. - 3.1.2.
 DFAT defines fraud as dishonestly obtaining a benefit, or causing a loss, by deception or other means. - 3.1.3.
-The following could constitute fraud in the context of the Australia Awards: - i. false supporting documents in an application - ii. false information on forms - iii. not disclosing relevant information - iv. not disclosing a conflict of interest (e.g. a relationship with decision-makers) - v. deliberately claiming a benefit not entitled to (e.g. claiming reunion travel when dependent family members are with the awardee in Australia, or changing travel arrangements to include or extend a stopover, where this is not permitted under the policy). - vi. plagiarism - 3.1.4.
-DFAT has a 'zero tolerance' attitude towards any attempts to gain a benefit fraudulently from the Australian Government.
-DFAT has the right to vary or reverse any decision regarding an Australia Award made on the basis of incorrect or incomplete information. - 3.1.5.
+DFAT has a zero tolerance attitude towards any attempts to gain a benefit fraudulently from the Australian Government.
+DFAT has the right to vary or reverse any decision regarding an Australia Award made on the basis of incorrect or incomplete information. - 3.1.4.
+The following could constitute fraud in the context of the Australia Awards: - i. false supporting documents in an application - ii. false information on forms - iii. not disclosing relevant information - iv. not disclosing a conflict of interest (e.g. a relationship with decision-makers) - v. deliberately claiming a benefit not entitled to (e.g. claiming reunion travel when dependent family members are with the awardee in Australia, or changing travel arrangements to include or extend a stopover, where this is not permitted under the policy). - vi. plagiarism - 3.1.5.
 Applicants that provide suspected fraudulent documents will be excluded from the selection process until the documents are verified.
 If fraud is confirmed, the applicant will be ineligible to apply for further Australia Awards.
-Australia Awards Delivery Section and the Fraud Unit must be notified in all cases of suspected fraud. - 3.1.6.
-When submitting their application for an Australia Award, applicants are required to declare that the contents of their application are true and correct; and acknowledge that DFAT has the right to vary or reverse any decision regarding an Australia Awards Scholarship made on the basis of incorrect or incomplete information.
-Please also refer to the Fraud clause in the contract signed by all awardees prior to beginning their scholarship for further information. - 3.1.7.
+Australia Awards Delivery Section and DFAT's Fraud Control section must be notified in all cases of suspected fraud. - 3.1.6.
+When submitting an application for an Australia Award, applicants are required to declare that the contents of their application are true and correct; and acknowledge that DFAT has the right to vary or reverse any decision regarding an Australia Awards Scholarship made on the basis of incorrect or incomplete information.
+Applicants should carefully read the Fraud clause in the contract signed by all awardees prior to beginning their scholarship. - 3.1.7.
 Institutions must report immediately to the Australia Awards Delivery Section via email when it detects or suspects that an awardee has committed fraud. - 3.1.8.
 Program Areas must report immediately to DFAT's Fraud Control Section and copy the Australia Awards Delivery Section via email when it detects or suspects that an awardee has committed fraud.